ProydakD/Pino-Telegram-transport/docs/usage.en.md

 ```

 - Provide `baseOptions` to control Fastify log level and formatters.
+- Or set the threshold directly with the transport `minLevel` option.
 - Turn off the built-in Fastify transport if you already configured one to avoid duplicate deliveries.

 ### AWS Lambda